Calculator watch: History

 Calculator watches first appeared in the mid-1970s introduced by Pulsar (1975, then a brand of the Hamilton Watch Company) and Hewlett-Packard.

 Another popular calculator watch was the Time Computer Calculator 901, which could perform basic arithmetic functions.
 The 902 models had additional functions such as percentage calculations.
 The Time watches carried a high price tag (US$4,000) because they were made of solid gold and operated by a stylus pen owing to the small size of their buttons.

 Popular watches include those from Seiko and Citizen, some of which had innovative functions.

-Japanese electronics company Casio produced the widest variety of watches.
+Japanese electronics company Casio produced the widest variety of calculator watches.
 In the mid-1980s, Casio created the Databank calculator watch, which performed calculator functions and stored appointments, names, addresses, and phone numbers.
 The calculator watches made by Casio earned much fame due to their appearance in movies and also due to being celebrities' choice during public events.

 Mass-produced calculator watches appeared in the early 1980s, with the most being produced in the middle of the decade.
 Their popularity began to fade in the mid-1990s with the introduction of cheaper mobile phones and PDAs, which could perform the same functions.
 The calculator watch is now a collector's item, and notable watches such as the Timex watches and some special variants of Casio calculator watches such as the CFX-400 command a high premium in the used market.